henryhyw/henryhyw.github.io/menu/work.md

 }
 </style>

-Hey there!
 Welcome to my professional playground.
 I've had the chance to work on some awesome projects and roles that have shaped my journey.
 Buckle up as I take you through my career highlights!

 ## Student Work Placement Intern